mosi-arch/research/Mathematics/06-btc-mining-life-cycle.md

 # BTC Mining Life Cycle
+When "zeno" tell a story like a "paradox"!

 ### Mathematics behind the (POW in Bitcoin)
 Bitcoin mining never end up: each 4 years the mining result halved.